dfinity/portal/docs/tutorials/deploy_sample_app.md

 ## 1. Installing Tools

+This tutorial requires Linux, macOS 12.\* Monterey or later, or Windows with a [Windows Subsystem for Linux (WSL)](/developer-docs/setup/install/windows-wsl.md) installation.

 To build and deploy the `Hello` dapp, you need to install the following tools.

 ### dfx

-This tutorial uses a Canister SDK called `dfx`, which is the default SDK maintained by the DFINITY foundation.
+This tutorial use a Canister SDK called `dfx`, which is the default SDK maintained by the DFINITY foundation.

 To install `dfx`, run: